vanjac/three/README.md

 - `` ` `` to save
 - Right click, then use the mouse and `WASDQE` keys to fly around.
 Use the mouse wheel to control fly speed.
 - `nb` to create a New Box and enter translate-adjust mode to move it (see below)
-- `np` to create a New Point and enter translate-adjust mode to move it
+- `np` to create a New Point and enter translate-adjust mode to move it.
+See the Scripting section for more information on Points.
 - Left click to select objects; hold shift to select multiple.
+- `mv` to switch to Vertex select mode, `mf` for Face select and `mo` for Object select mode (default)
 - `a` to select none or All objects
 - `Backspace` to delete objects
 - `c` to duplicate ("Copy") selected objects and enter translate-adjust mode to move them (see below)
-- `mv` to switch to Vertex select mode, `mf` for Face select and `mo` for Object select mode (default)
 - `Enter` to edit the properties of selected objects using your default text editor.
 When you are finished editing properties and have saved the file, press `u` ("Update") with the same objects selected to update their properties.
 If nothing is selected world properties will be edited.
+See the Scripting section for more information on properties.
 - `g` to enter translate ("Grab") adjust mode for the selected objects (see below)
 - `r` to enter Rotate adjust mode
 - `s Enter` to enter reSize adjust mode, which changes the dimensions of the selected object(s).
 Before pressing Enter you can type any of the letters `nsewtb` (North South East West Top Bottom).
 With these you can choose to resize in just one direction along an axis.
 - `Shift-s Enter` to enter Scale adjust mode.
 You can use the same direction letters as in Resize.
 - `o` to adjust the Origins of selected objects in adjust mode.
 - `t` to set the parent of selected objects ("Tie" them to a parent).
 The most recently selected object will become the parent for the rest.
+See the Scripting section for more information on parents and children.
 - `Shift-t` to remove the parents for all of the selected objects.
 - `,` to select the parents of the selected objects. `Shift-,` to add to the existing selection.
 - `.` to select the children of the selected objects. `Shift-.` to add to the existing selection.

 ### Mesh Editing

+three is designed to work with only closed, "solid" meshes.
+This means that you can't delete faces or create a "hole" in the mesh.
+Using only the built-in editing tools it should be very difficult to create non-solid mesh, but if you do note that some of the mesh editing tools will not work properly with non-solid meshes.

-- With the two vertices of an edge selected, `d` to Divide the edge
+- With the two vertices of an edge selected, `d` to Divide the edge with a new vertex
 - With two vertices selected, `Shift-d` to merge the second with the first ("undivide")
-- With two non-edge vertices on the same face selected, `e` to divide that face with an Edge connecting them
+- With two vertices selected that are on the same face but not the same edge, `e` to divide that face with an Edge connecting them
 - With two vertices of an edge selected that divides two coplanar polygons, `Shift-e` to merge the polygons and remove the edge.
 - `h` to enter adjust mode to extrude the selected faces.
 If objects are selected, all faces will be extruded and the original object will be deleted afterwards ("Hollow").
 - `k` with meshes selected to "clip" the selected meshes, using a plane to slice off part of them.
 Adjust mode is used to set a point on the clip plane, followed by the normal of the plane.
 The normal points in the direction of the half that is removed.
-- `Shift-k` to use the selected meshes to "carve" into all other meshes.
+- `Shift-k` to use the selected meshes to "carve" into all other meshes

-### Material
+### Materials
 - `Shift-p path/to/texture Enter` to choose the current material.
 The texture must be in the the `materials` subdirectory of the game directory.
 Even if you are on Windows you must use `/` as a path separator and match the case of the file name.
 Textures can sometimes take a while to transfer to OpenGL, during which the editor will be unresponsive.
-- `p` to "Paint" the current material on the selected faces or objects.
+- `p` to "Paint" the current material on the selected faces or objects
 - `Shift-p Enter` to reload the current material's texture.
 Everything with that material will be updated.
+- `fg`, `fr`, or `fs` to enter translate, rotate, or scale adjust mode to align the face's material in 2 dimensions

 ### Adjust Mode